Cloufield/gwaslab/docs/index.md

 - CHR and POS notation standardization
 - Variant POS and allele normalization
-- Genome build : Liftover
+- Genome build : Infer and Liftover
 - Reference allele alignment using a reference genome sequence
-- rsID assignment based on CHR, POS, REF and ALT
+- rsID assignment based on CHR, POS, and REF/ALT
 - CHR POS assignment based on rsID using a reference VCF
 - Palindromic SNPs and indels strand inference using a reference VCF
 - Check allele frequency discrepancy using a reference VCF